Remote Learning: Frequently Asked Questions for USask College of Agriculture and Bioresources Undergraduate Students

 We understand that the transition to online learning might be stressful at times.
 To support you through this time and ensure your continued education, USask has compiled a helpful resource list of commonly used online tools and services.

-Will final exams be held remotely in December?
+Will final exams be held remotely?

 Can I still book an appointment with an academic advisor?